Archive for the ‘united religions initiative’ tag

 - Mr. Tahil Sharma, Parliament Un Youth Representative

-Connecting institutional and grassroots advocates, the UN-DPI conference format includes plenary speakers, workshops and panels equipping thousands of participants with new strategies.
-In proving the value of face-to-face networking opportunities, assemblies like this serve to enhance sustainable action and resources directed toward implementing the UN’s Development Goals.
+Connecting institutional and grassroots advocates, the UN-DPI conference format includes plenary speakers, workshops, and panels equipping thousands of participants with new strategies.
+In proving the value of face-to-face networking opportunities, assemblies like this serve to enhance sustainable action by smart approaches to allocating human and other resources directed toward the UN’s Development Goals.

-Tahil Sharma and Sara Rahim report on their experience both as presenters and participants of workshops and plenaries paying special attention to five takeaways the interfaith community can use to advance the United Nations Sustainable Development Agenda:
+Tahil Sharma and Sara Rahim reported and reflect below on their experience presenting and participating in workshops and plenaries paying special attention to five takeaways the interfaith community can use to advance the United Nations Sustainable Development Agenda:

 The first three observations come from Sara Rahim:

 “We have a duty to be bold.
 That is what people want.
 That is what the world needs.” – Ms. Susana Malcorra, UN Chef de Cabinet UN-NGO 2014

 Between August 27-29, Tahil Sharma and I attended the 65th Annual UN DPI/NGO conference held in New York City, which drew in over 2,000 NGO representatives from over 117 countries.
 Earlier this year, we were chosen to serve as the Parliament of the World’s Religions Youth Representatives to the United Nations.